honeycombio/refinery/config.md

 ## Sample Cache

-`SampleCache` `SampleCache` controls the sample cache used to retain information about trace status after the sampling decision has been made.
+`SampleCache` controls the sample cache used to retain information about trace status after the sampling decision has been made.

 ### `KeptSize`